spiritix/lada-cache/README.md

 - Coding style must be followed (mostly PSR-2 with some differences)
 - Tests must be submitted
-- [Create an issue](https://github.com/spiritix/lada-cache/issues/new) for discussion before submitting PR
+- [Create an issue](https://github.com/spiritix/lada-cache/issues/new) for discussion before submitting a PR

 ## License